h0pes/PeronalFinance/README.md

 - Java™ SE Development Kit 8, Update 65 (JDK 8u65)
 - MySQL 5.7.11-log
+- Eclipse Mars and Neon.2

 ## **Main features**

-The core of the Personal Finance application is adding, deleting and updating transaction records regarding your revenues and expenses.
+The main (and only) feature of the Personal Finance application is adding, deleting and updating transaction records regarding your revenues and expenses.

-The application upon being launched simply presents a login page where the user must provide valid credentials in order to access the main (and only) form.
+The application upon being launched simply presents a login page where the user must provide valid credentials in order to access the main form.

 The main form presents a list box which details all the transactions stored in the database.